MicrosoftDocs/entra-docs/docs/external-id/customers/reference-service-limits.md

 ## Configuration limits for Microsoft Entra ID for external configuration tenants

-The following table lists the administrative configuration limits in the Microsoft Entra ID for customers service.
+The following table lists the administrative configuration limits in the Microsoft Entra External ID service.

 |Category  |Limit  |
 |---------|---------|